 Why is it important?

-As with any cannabis product, the easiest way to store dabs have been parchment paper.
+As with any cannabis product, the easiest way how to store dabs have been parchment paper.
 It’s easy to get parchment and even easier to store.
-All you had to do was fold the slabs up a couple of times and toss it in the box (or envelope), and that was it.
+All you had to do was simply fold the slabs up a couple of times and toss it in the box (or envelope), and that was it.
 Of course, most people also knew it was a pretty fragile way of keeping your dabs safe.
 It meant you could not sit on it, leave it in a car, get the paper torn, etc.

 What users mostly do now is to place different types of dabs in their own containers.
 If you get the dabs from a dispensary, you’ll likely get it in a glass container and a plastic lid.
 Some people don’t mind using these containers at home.
 But a lot of users consider them to be disposable containers.
 One issue with these smaller glass containers is that you have to limit your stash to only what they can hold.
-Also, there are times when dabs can stick to glass, which isn’t good for anyone.
+Also, there are times when dabs can stick to glass, and that isn’t good for anyone.

 So, more and more people are using silicone containers.
 These units are non-stick like parchment paper but have way better resistance to heat and damage.
 So, you get the benefits of old-school storage as well as the advantage of new technology.
 And if you value your dab, you don’t want to cut corners in the storage department.

-The Ideal Method
+The Ideal Method How to Store Dabs

 Ideally, we all wish that we could buy dabs in the quantity we want from a legitimate dab shop or store.
 Then, keep using the containers we get from the store as permanent storage units for future purchases.
 But we aren’t quite there yet.